neurodata/ndstore/_sources/api/public_api.txt

 .. http:get:: (string:server_name)/ocp/ca/public_tokens/

    :synopsis: Get a list of all publicly avaliable tokens from the server.
 These tokens can be used to GET and PUT data to the server.
-These tokens can also be used to access :ref:`project information<json-get>`
+These tokens can also be used to access :ref:`project information<jsoninfo-get>`

    :param server_name: Server Name in OCP.
 In the general case this is openconnecto.me.
    :type server_name: string